 Coping with scoliosis while pregnant

 Idiopathic scoliosis is fairly common in young girls, many of whom plan to have children at some point in their lives.
-The effects of scoliosis on the back, the pelvis, and in some cases the respiratory system, frequently prompt the question from a prospective parent: “What are the risks of pregnancy?”
+The effects of scoliosis on the back, the pelvis, and in some cases the respiratory system, frequently prompt the question from a prospective parent: “What are the risks for women who have scoliosis in pregnancy?”

 What risks will my idiopathic scoliosis present in pregnancy?

-These concerns can be about the health risks of pregnancy to the mother who has scoliosis and about whether they will have problems during the pregnancy or the birth due to their spinal curve.
-Many prospective mothers are anxious that they could pass scoliosis on to their children, and whether the condition could pose a risk to carrying the child to term, or cause difficulties in delivery.
-Naturally, parents also worry about the effect that becoming pregnant could have on their body in general and their spinal curve.
+These concerns can be about the course of pregnancy and their baby’s birth due to their spinal curvature.
+Many prospective mothers are anxious that they could pass scoliosis on to their children, and whether the condition could pose a risk to carrying the child to term, or cause difficulties with delivery.
+Equally, expectant mothers can have anxieties about the effect the pregnancy could have on their body, in particular, worsening of the spinal curve.

 Breathing during pregnancy

-Because the most common type of scoliosis is the idiopathic form, which develops around the age of 10–14 years, the growth of lungs and heart is complete, and apart from a mild degree of restricted lung capacity, young mothers will therefore rarely encounter severe breathing problems during pregnancy or as they get older.
+As the most common type of scoliosis is the idiopathic form, which develops around the age of 10–14 years, the growth of lungs and heart is complete.
+Apart from a mild degree of restricted lung capacity, young mothers will rarely encounter severe breathing problems during pregnancy or as they get older.

-In some people who are born with congenital scoliosis or in whom the scoliosis is associated with a neuromuscular condition, such as muscular dystrophy or poliomyelitis, lung size may be more severely restricted because the lungs haven’t had room to grow.
+In some people who are born with congenital scoliosis, or in whom the scoliosis is associated with a neuromuscular condition (e.g. muscular dystrophy or poliomyelitis), lung size may be more severely restricted because the lungs haven’t had room to grow.
 Breathing will also be affected if the muscles that expand the rib cage are weak.
-A useful way to assess lung size is to measure ‘vital capacity’ with a simple blowing test — this measures the total amount of air that can be actively expelled from the lungs after taking in maximum breath.
-If this ‘vital capacity’ is less than 50% of what is predicted, a full review by a respiratory specialist is advisable, after which the oxygen levels to both mother and baby will be monitored carefully.
+A useful way to assess lung size is to measure ‘vital capacity’ with a simple blowing test.
+This measures the total amount of air that can be actively expelled from the lungs after taking in maximum breath.
+If this ‘vital capacity’ is less than 60% of what is predicted, a full review by a respiratory specialist is advisable, after which the oxygen levels to both mother and baby will be monitored carefully.
+The tests that the respiratory specialist might advise include an overnight sleep study.

-Evidence suggests, however, that as long as the vital capacity exceeds about 1 litre the outcome will probably be good.
-Indeed, recent successful pregnancies have been achieved in individuals with a vital capacity of about 600 millilitres (0.6 litre), provided that they received respiratory support.
+Evidence suggests that as long as the vital capacity exceeds about 1 litre the outcome will probably be good.
+Recent successful pregnancies have been achieved in individuals with a vital capacity of about 600 millilitres (0.6 litre), if they received respiratory support.
 Below this lung size, problems with a reduction in oxygen level (hypoxaemia) can occur.
-Low oxygen levels characteristically worsen on exertion and during sleep, and may be accompanied by a rise in the concentration of waste gas (carbon dioxide).
+Low oxygen levels characteristically worsen on exertion and during sleep and may be accompanied by a rise in the concentration of waste gas (carbon dioxide).

-A low oxygen level is harmful to the growing baby and can also lead to heart strain in the mother but, fortunately, this situation is rare, and monitoring of oxygen levels can be easily done during exercise and at night.
+A low oxygen level is harmful to the growing baby and can sometimes lead to heart strain in the mother.
+Fortunately, this situation is rare, and monitoring of oxygen levels can be easily done during exercise and at night.
 In very few cases of mothers with severe scoliosis, respiratory support at night can be provided by a small breathing machine.
 This is called non-invasive ventilation.
 Non-invasive ventilation is needed only in a few patients, usually those with a vital capacity of less than 1 litre and/ or weak muscles.
 Provided that this breathing support is used and carefully monitored, successful outcomes for mother and baby can be achieved.

-Sometimes an early-onset scoliosis will be associated with a congenital heart defect (e.g. a hole in the heart).
-Heart problems will nearly always be detected in childhood and corrected where necessary, however, to ensure that there are no heart problems, an ECG (electrocardiograph) and echocardiogram (an ultrasound scan) of the heart can be performed to check the heart for this complication, helping to gather all the information needed to support mothers with a successful pregnancy and birth.
+Sometimes early-onset scoliosis is associated with a congenital heart defect (e.g. a hole in the heart).
+Heart problems will nearly always be detected in childhood and corrected where necessary.
+To ensure that there are no heart problems, an ECG (electrocardiograph) and echocardiogram (an ultrasound scan) of the heart can be performed to check the heart for this complication, helping to gather more information needed to support mothers with a successful pregnancy and birth.

 It is important to remember that most people with adolescent onset scoliosis will not have a low vital capacity or heart problems.
 Simple breathing tests can check on lung function and if there is any query about this your GP can refer you to a respiratory specialist.